Existentially closed fields with G-derivations: Geometric axioms

 \subsection{Geometric axioms}

 In this subsection, we give geometric axioms for the theories $\gdcf$ and $\fdcf$.
-In the case of $F=\widehat{\ga^e}$, we will recover the geometric axioms for $\sch_{p,e}$ from \cite[Theorem 4.3]{K3}. \\ \\ First we deal with the truncated case.
+In the case of $F=\widehat{\ga^e}$, we will recover (and actually we will also correct, thanks to referee's comment, by adding the assumption that $K$ is separably closed) the geometric axioms for $\sch_{p,e}$ from \cite[Theorem 4.3]{K3}.
+First we deal with the truncated case.